Arrests.org Official ND – Search North Dakota Arrest Records

 Any individual who has been granted a pardon will still have the initial conviction listed on their criminal record, but the record will also show “Pardon With Removal of Guilt,” and in such cases, the subject can legally say “no” when asked if they were convicted of the offense.

-Information that is excluded from criminal records after 3 years will still be shown on regulatory or licensing criminal history record checks and viewable by law enforcement agencies.
+Information that is excluded from criminal records after 3 years will still be shown on regulatory or licensing criminal history record checks and will be viewable by law enforcement agencies.

 Criminal history information not included in any type of North Dakota record check via the BCI includes: